 Sponsoring the “Kate Sheppard Cup” by providing $100,000 over 3 years in support of the national club-based women’s knockout competition.

-Now five years on from the completion, we are really starting to reap the benefits of the Logan Park Turf for football in Dunedin and in the South, says Southern Football CEO Dougal McGowan.
+'Years on from the completion, we are really reaping the benefits of the Logan Park Turf for football in Dunedin and in the South', says Southern Football CEO Dougal McGowan.

 New Zealand Football provides a pathway into football with its First Kicks programme.
 The Football Foundation saw an opportunity to mark the occasion of a player’s first football registration with their very own football, to ensure that-all children who sign up to play the beautiful game have access to their first football, no matter their circumstance.
 The initiative was born “First Footballs for First Kicks”.